CohortInsights/financials/Charts_README.md

 The system follows this philosophy:

-1. **User filtering controls the level structure**
+1. **User filtering controls the levels that appear in the table**
-2. **The first level containing more than one assignment is the major level**
+2. **Starting from level 1,2,3 the first level containing more than one assignment is dubbed the "major" level**
 3. **A chart is either allowed or disallowed**
-4. If disallowed, a **modal dialog** explains *every* reason
+4. If disallowed, a **modal dialog** explains *every* reason (not just the first encountered one)
-5. Client charting uses **Plotly** or similar, with minimal data massaging
+5. Client charting uses **Plotly** or similar, with minimal data massaging, Do NOT perform data integrity checks in charting layaer
-6. Server prepares consistent data including `sort_year` and `sort_period`
+6. Server prepares consistent data including `sort_year` and `sort_period".
+7. The server performs all data roll ups
-7. Missing time periods are treated as **zero amounts**, not absent data
+8. Missing time periods are treated as **zero amounts**, not absent data

-The goal is consistent, predictable chart behavior, not a “best guess” chart.
+9. The goal is consistent, predictable chart behavior, not a “best guess” chart, C0.
+Chart properties that the operator may change are in a "parameters" section of the chart type

 ───────────────────────────────────────────────────────────────────────────────